Updated November 16, 2024

 What Is Code Integrity?

-Code integrity refers to assuring that software code stays unaltered and trustworthy throughout its lifecycle.
+Code integrity ensures that software code stays unaltered and trustworthy throughout its lifecycle.
 Ensuring code integrity is pivotal in maintaining the security of a medical device.
 It has three components:

-• Code signing: It allows users to validate the authenticity and integrity of software code via digital signatures within the code.
-It creates a unique identifier that’s traceable back to the software publisher.
+- Code signing allows users to validate the authenticity and integrity of software code via digital signatures within the code.
+It creates a unique identifier that can be traced back to the software publisher.

-• Digital certificates: Certificate authorities (CAs) contain the software owner’s public key, which is used to virtually sign the code.
+- Digital certificates: Certificate authorities (CAs) contain the software owner’s public key to sign the code virtually.

 FDA guidance on code integrity includes: